nightcrawler086/nightcrawler086.github.io/_drafts/switch-to-linux.md

 ### OSX (the good parts)

 There are a lot of things I like about my Macbook and my other Apple devices.
-I currently own a early-2013 Macbook Pro with Retina Display, iPad Mini (first-gen), iMac 5K Retina, two Apple TVs, and an iPhone 6 (ya, I was/is/am kind of a fanboy).
+I currently own a early-2013 Macbook Pro with Retina Display, iPad Mini (first-gen), iMac 5K Retina (btw, new motherboard for this is ~$800), two Apple TVs, and an iPhone 6 (ya, I was/is/am kind of a fanboy).
 My iPad is really for my daughter now, so I don't really use it anymore.
 When I was using it, it was really just for Netflix/Hulu.
 Anyways, let's get to the things I like about Apple hardware/software ecosystem:

 **iMessage**